New garbage and organics carts in 2017

 Your new carts at a glance

-- Your two free carts will be delivered in 2017 (we'll announce exact dates once they're available)
+- Your two free carts will be delivered in 2017 (find delivery dates for all collection zones in the "questions about the carts" tab, below)

 - Start using your carts as soon as you receive them

 - Use your new carts for four weeks, to decide if the size you received is right for you

 - Following the mandatory four-week trial, let us know if you would like a different size, and you can trade them in

 There is no cost to you for the new carts, no changes to your collection schedule, and you can continue to dispose of the same materials that you do now.